 I want to take a workshop with you, but you’re not teaching where I’m located…

 Thanks for your interest!
 Basically, I go where I’m invited, so If there is a venue where you enjoy taking workshops, please pass along your interest and my website to them.
 That’s frequently how they come about!
 On my Workshops page, you can see where I’ll be next (top) and where I’ve been (bottom).
 Please sign up for my enewsletter to receive notice as new workshops are scheduled.
-My DVD is also an option.
+My video is also an option.
 Hope to see you!

 What are your stamps made of, how do you make them, and do you sell them?

 You can read more about how I form, decorate, glaze, and fire on my Process page.
 I design and make all my porcelain stamps, including the Kieffer one I use to sign my work.
-I demonstrate how I do this at workshops and on my DVD, so that folks can make their own stamps with designs of their own.
+I demonstrate how I do this at workshops and on my video, so that folks can make their own stamps with designs of their own.
 I have no interest in selling my stamps and feel the patterns are unique and specific to my work.

 Will you make…

-I do not do commissions (make objects or use colors outside of my current repertoire), but do usually take requests.
+I do not take on commissions (make objects or use colors outside of my current repertoire), but do usually take requests.
 If you see something in my online shop and would like it in a different color in my palette, in multiples, or have seen something not currently available that I’ve sold in the recent past, please do drop me an email so I can consider your request and explain the payment process.
 Please note, it can take from 1-3 months to complete depending on my schedule.

 Where can I find more of your work?